mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 Rainer, Bolton and other practitioner-researchers agree on the potential and value of exploring other subject matter and undertaking authentic project work within a drama frame [-@rainer_drama_2012].
 Examples include, literacy, maths, science and history.

-authenticity is "on a scale" [find support].
+PBL is adapted to schools in many settings thus, authenticity is "on a scale" in PBL [find support].

 The concept of an authentic-as-possible project is a key tool for educators to support game making via project based learning  [].

-This authenticity has several relevant dimensions in this study including: audience; toolset; and supportive processes / documentation .
+This authenticity has several relevant dimensions in this study including: audience; toolset; and supportive processes / documentation.
+This section explores the these dimensions of authenticity and the resulting relationships with agency of the learners.

-#### Authenticity of Problem and Audience
+#### Authenticity of Audience and Problems

 Making for peers has value but can be amplified and scoped using a fictional or controlled external audience often via scenarios.

+In line existing PBL research [LIT NEEDED]  with previous iterations of this learning design the process of creating a game for a real audience of university students was motivating [DATA NEEDED].

 While the use of a fictional audience in the drama is clearly inauthentic, authenticity is "on a scale" [find support].

-In relation to existing literature this is well explored but the use of drama processes to add to this experience is potentially very fruitful to:  increase learner motivation; seed community practice; and  ADDITIONAL (soemthing about learner identities)
+In relation to existing literature this is well explored but the use of drama processes to add to this experience is potentially very fruitful to:  increase learner motivation; seed community practice; and  ADDITIONAL (something about learner identities)

+There are examples of the authenticity of the audience being used by participants
+- Suzanna uses the imagined audience to norm behaviour.
+- Olivia (Th) imagines the impact of her game on real students as a motivational factor and one which drives design decisions.

 <!-- TENSION OF TIME ALLOCATION OF DRAMA PROCESS.